Dreadchild/OC-Blender-Helper-Addon/README.md

 XXX

-**Megascans Livelink Module**
+**Megascans Module**

-* Make sure the **Octane render is enabled**, otherwise the addon declines to import the asset
-* It starts automatically when you open the Octane Blender
-* There is no UI button to activate it (there was a button in old versions)
-* Make sure you do not have the **Official Livelink Addon** installed.
-Otherwise, this module keeps silent to any import
+* **Since v3.0.0, the Megascans module no longer listens to the Bridge App.
+Instead, megascans assets can be automatically detected by Octane Helper, and you can locate them in Assets library alongside with any other asset you have**
+  * This means, do not click the Export button in the Bridge App.
+You just need to download them and use them in Octane Helper's Assets Library :)
 * The imported surface material can be found in Material Slots
-  * It will not be automatically applied to selected objects
+  * It will not automatically  be applied to selected objects
   * You can also use Right-Click menu > Paste Material to paste the surface material to selected

 ![image-20200308174856061](assets/image-20200308174856061.png)